jgravois/lrm-esri/README.md

 ### Development Instructions

-If you'd like to inspect and modify the source of lrm-esri, follow the instructions below to set up a local development environment.
+If you'd like to inspect and modify the source code, follow the instructions below to set up a local development environment.

 1. [Fork and clone](https://help.github.com/articles/fork-a-repo)
 2. `cd` into the `lrm-esri` folder